AI assistants helping with nonprofit grant writing process

 3. Challenge the AI's Assumptions: When it suggests an approach, ask it to identify potential weaknesses or counter-arguments.
 This can lead to more robust responses.

 4. Connect to Past Successes: Have the AI help you identify relevant examples from your past work that could support each approach.
-This is where your intelligent RFP library can be of assistance.
+This is where your intelligent grant library can be of assistance.

 Example Dialogue